Chemotherapy for AML

 Side effects of chemotherapy

-The drugs may damage healthy fast-growing cells, such as new blood cells or the cells in the mouth, stomach, hair and bowel.
+As well as killing leukaemia cells, the drugs may also damage healthy fast-growing cells, such as new blood cells or the cells in the mouth, stomach, hair and bowel.

 This can cause side effects such as: